 What can be cooler than a T. Rex skeleton?
 For some it is the bright and colorful butterflies at the Academy of Natural Sciences.
 Don’t worry, the Academy has both amazing dinosaurs and stunning butterflies.
 Children are greeted by an oversized flower and butterfly before they enter this contained space as butterflies flutter by you.

-The Butterfly House at Hershey Gardens , Hershey
+The Butterfly Atrium at Hershey Gardens , Hershey

 Hershey Gardens is an experience you don’t want to miss the next time you visit Hershey, PA.
 In fact, we included it in our list of 5 Educational Experiences in Hershey.
-In this article, however, we want to highlight their amazing Butterfly House that is located within the Children’s Garden.
-This breathtaking experience is open May 22 – September 13, 2015, and it is included in the garden admission price.
+In this article, however, we want to highlight their amazing Butterfly Atrium that is now open year round.
+This breathtaking experience is included in the garden admission price.

 If we missed any NJ butterfly experiences please let us know, and we will add it to the list!